Emergency Lighting: The Definitive Guide

 Maintained vs. Non-Maintained Emergency Lights

-Central and self-contained lighting are differentiated based on their backup power source.
-Maintained and non-maintained emergency lighting is differentiated based on operational capacity.
+Central and self-contained lighting are differentiated based on their backup power source and maintained, and non-maintained emergency lighting is differentiated based on operational capacity.

 Maintained Emergency Lighting

 Maintained lighting fixtures operate like regular lights using the main power supply.
-But during a power outage, these lights will shift to backup power and maintain their operations.
+However, during a power outage, they will shift to backup power and maintain their operations.

 Public places like movie theaters, shopping malls, and restaurants typically use a maintained emergency lighting system.
 In addition to emergency lighting, if you are interested in some restaurant lighting ideas, you can get some ideas from our previous article.

-Standard practices entail that one out of every five lighting fixtures must be a maintained emergency light to ensure adequate illumination.
+Standard practices require that one out of every five lighting fixtures be maintained as an emergency light to ensure adequate illumination.

 Non-Maintained Emergency Lighting